 Real estate investing takes several forms.
 You may invest directly in real estate through buying and selling properties as a business or indirectly through real estate investment trusts (REITS).

 Each type of real estate investment comes with different risks and strategies.
 Read on to get a glimpse of each type and determine which fits you best as an investor.

 📌 Buy and Sell

 If you have a large cash reserve and are good at handling your money and turning it around, you can buy depreciated properties, fix them up, and sell at a higher price, then repeat.
 This real estate investment is also called house or condo flipping.

-What to look out for: When it comes to fixer-uppers, calculate how much money you can spend on renovations and still make a return.
+What to look out for: When it comes to buying and selling real estate, calculate how much money you can spend on renovations and still make a return.
 Don’t make the mistake of spending too much on renovations and later on having difficulty selling the property.
 Always do the math.

 📌 Buy and Hold

 This traditional way to invest in real estate involves buying a property and selling it decades down the road.
 Such a long-term real estate investment is usually for people who have too much money and need a place to park it.